- Products Offered: Home, Mobile

-For the purpose of this review, we even read some feedback from their employees.
+For the purpose of this review, we even read some feedback from the company’s employees.
 What we found interesting is that many employees were discussing the thorough and strict training they had to go through in order to get their LifeStation careers started.

 What does this mean?
 It means that the company spends a lot of time and resources into building professional personnel.
 If you decide to make an objection for any reason whatsoever, your complaints will be analyzed with careful consideration.
 Moreover, the firm will replace faulty equipment, including empty batteries.
 How much will this cost you?
 Nothing!

-When we were testing this company’s systems for our LifeStation review, we really liked the user-friendly design of the base station and the polite and professional emergency operators.
-With that thought in mind, it’s no wonder they were awarded the Five Diamond award for call centers.
+When we were testing this company’s systems for our Lifestation review, we really liked the user-friendly design of the base station and the polite and professional emergency operators.
+With that thought in mind, it’s no wonder LifeStation was awarded the Five Diamond award for call centers.

 Also, the quality of every call we made—ten calls altogether—was outstanding.
-We were able to hear them loud and clear, and they didn’t have any problems understanding us.
-We even tried to keep the voice down and act as if we couldn’t speak any louder, but they rose to the challenge.
+We were able to hear the agents loud and clear, and they didn’t have any problems understanding us.
+We even tried to keep the voice down and act as if we couldn’t speak any louder, but the agents rose to the challenge.

-What we also found convenient with the company’s policy is that they don’t insist on long-term commitments.
-You can use their services as long as you want and quit when you want.
+What we also found convenient with the company’s policy is that it doesn’t insist on long-term commitments.
+You can use its services as long as you want and quit when you want.
 Simply send the device back to the LifeStation return address.
-If you want to return the system within 30 days of your purchase, they will give you your money back.
+If you want to return the system within 30 days of your purchase, the company will give you your money back.

 Furthermore, we liked the option that allowed us to name a caregiver.
 A caregiver is a person who will be notified in case of an emergency.
 Choose your child, a relative, or a professional caregiver to be notified the moment you press the Help button.
 This option is available for every LifeStation medical alert system you decide to opt for.